Drives

 - Select the realm and the maximum drive capacity.

-- Select the format for Windows or Linux and wether or not you want to backup the drive.
+- Select the format for Windows or Linux.

 - Click on in the lower right corner to create a new drive.